 Managing trees and the natural environment

 Melbourne is recognised for the tree-lined streets, parks and open spaces that contribute to the livability of our city.
 We are committed to minimising impacts on these important community and environmental assets.

 Managing tree impacts

-In preparing for major construction of the Metro Tunnel, some trees and vegetation will need to be protected and others removed.
+In preparation for major construction of the Metro Tunnel, some trees and vegetation have been protected and others removed.

-These plans will be developed in accordance with local council tree management and removal policies, Australian Standards for Protection of Trees on Development Sites (AS4970-2009), and Pruning of Amenity Trees (AS4373-2007), and the arboriculture Environmental Performance Requirements (EPRs) developed for the project.
+These plans have been developed in accordance with local council tree management and removal policies, Australian Standards for Protection of Trees on Development Sites (AS4970-2009), and Pruning of Amenity Trees (AS4373-2007), and the arboriculture Environmental Performance Requirements (EPRs) developed for the project.

 Where trees are required to be removed, only those necessary for the works undertaken ahead of major construction will be affected.